It’s a Binary World!

 3. REPRESENTATION

-As an example of different representations of a number in alternative groupings or bases, the number 13 is shown, side-to-side, in corresponding place-value representations in Bases 10, 5, and 2 in Fig 1 below.
+As an example of different representations of a number in alternative groupings or bases, the number 13 is shown below, side-to-side, in corresponding place-value representations in Bases 10, 5, and 2.
 The same 13 items are therefore shown grouped in corresponding bundles of multiples of ten, five, and two items.

 11